citapress/citapress/content/news/news/index.md

 lang: en
 templateKey: news-page
 ---
+## 2024

+* **January 2024 (Hiring) We're looking for a Literary Translation & Technology Fellow** to translate one of Cita’s texts (ENG-SPA or SPA-ENG) and a short essay on the state of machine translation for literary pieces.
+The translator’s name will be on the book’s cover.
+To apply send a CV and a brief letter explaining your qualifications and interest to info@citapress.org.
+More details [here](https://docs.google.com/document/d/1E7lYiofhcrBV7hteEZP8PDQdhcVeGDFKV8OapkzBYrk/edit?pli=1#heading=h.25zi1kqmlg7w).

 ## 2023

 * **December 2023 (Announcement)** Gita Manaktala, Editorial Director of MIT Press, has joined Cita's Advisory Board!